Providence RI: Beehive of Creativity

 DRINK: The Hot Club

-Contrary to what its name implies, this is not a “hot” club.
-It’s name stems from the building that this extremely popular neighborhood joint, hard by the Providence River occupies; the former Steam Room for surrounding factory buildings.
+Although the “best waterfront bar in PVD,” this is not a “hot” club.
+Its name stems from the building that this extremely popular neighborhood joint, hard by the Providence River, occupies: the former Steam Room for surrounding factory buildings.

-Providence home boys, The Farley Brothers, filmed parts of Something About Mary right on these weathered plank floors.
-Take a 30 minute Providence River Boat Tour from the Hot Club patio for just $10.
-You can take your drinks!
-River tours Wednesdays and Fridays in season @ 6pm.
+The Farley Brothers, Providence home boys, filmed parts of Something About Mary on these weathered plank floors.
+Take the 30-minute Providence River Boat Tour from the Hot Club patio; best of all, you can take your drinks!

 STAY: Christopher Dodge House

-While the highway-side location might give one pause, this 1850’s brick home, completely restored in 2002, is a beautiful and quiet oasis of hospitality.
+While the highway-side location of the Christopher Dodge House might give one pause, this 1850s brick home is a beautiful and quiet oasis of hospitality.

-Stay in a “Prime” room facing away from I-95, and, on your torso-high four-poster bed, you could be at any lovely country B&B. Burnished original wide plank floors, 11 foot ceilings trimmed with elaborate moldings, fresh baked goods and drinks 24/7 and gourmet breakfast, it’s a nice and friendly alternative to larger hotels in town.
+Stay in a “Prime” room facing away from I-95, and, on your torso-high four-poster bed, you could be at any lovely country bed and breakfast.
+Burnished original wide plank floors, 11-foot ceilings trimmed with elaborate moldings, fresh baked goods and drinks 24/7, and gourmet breakfast, it’s a nice and friendly alternative to larger hotels in town.

 Rooms range from standard to luxury (Prime), with prices that reflect the difference.
-Bathrooms are clean and fine.
-While walking in the neighborhood during the day is ok, it’s probably safer to drive downtown at night.
+The bathrooms are clean and fine.
+While walking in the neighborhood during the day is ok, driving downtown at night is probably safer.

 More Weekend Getaways In Rhode Island